 By combining substances, they also subject themselves to life-threatening withdrawal and overdose symptoms.

 The Dangers of Taking Cocaine While on Xanax

 Cocaine and Xanax are mind-altering substances that completely rewire your brain.
 When combined, the effects they have on your body, particularly the cardiovascular system is disastrous.
 There is no safe amount you can take that won’t produce withdrawal symptoms and effects that range from uncomfortable to downright deadly.

 Xanax can be addictive when it is taken beyond a recommended time frame.
 It can also hook people who take it as prescribed.
 Xanax causes the following benzodiazepine withdrawal symptoms:

 - Weight loss

 Severe withdrawal symptoms can also include delirium, seizures, and psychotic symptoms.

 When cocaine is added to the mix, those effects are amplified.
 Xanax and stimulant use can also produce symptoms such as depression, anxiety, and sleep disturbances.
 Because cocaine at high doses can act as a sedative, adding Xanax to the mix can result in respiratory depression and over-sedation.
-Ultimately, if someone unknowingly takes too much of both substances, the result can be toxic overdose:
+Ultimately, if someone unknowingly takes too much of both substances, the result can be overdose: